pluralsight/guides/published/big-data/understanding-the-four-pillars-of-big-data-analytics/article.md

 Though we’ve already mentioned the storage layer in our discussion of the previous “Pillars”, or layers as I usually refer to them.
 Let’s examine our requirements from a big data analytics compliant storage layer:

-* Our storage layer must be able to persist incoming data very fast or else we'll run into a system bottleneck that will crush our system's "online" viability.
+* Our storage layer must be able to **persist incoming data very fast** or else we'll run into a system bottleneck that will crush our system's "online" viability.

-* Making things interesting, it must be able to manage changing rates of incoming data.
+* Making things interesting, it must be able to **manage changing rates of incoming data**.
 We would like to be able to change the scale of our storage layer on demand.

 * Losing data is something none of us desires in an enterprise-grade data analytics system; our storage layer must be reliable.

-In terms of reliability, we would also like to make sure our system can withstand an occasional failure (hardware or software), and still remain functional.
+In terms of reliability, we would also like to make sure our system can **withstand an occasional failure** (hardware or software), and still **remain functional**.

 We would also like to make sure that our data wasn’t corrupted or lost should a failure occur.

 I would like to remind you, now, that our storage layer, just as any other layer in our system, is not limited to a single technology.
 It might be desirable to utilize several technologies, under the hoods, to make sure we are meeting all our enterprises requirements.

 For example, let’s consider the following system:

 Our system is given the following input:

 •	A constant stream of stock trade records.